 The Curriculum Learning Center

 The Academic Advising Coordinator assists students with meeting their academic goals and developing high, but realistic expectations of their college experience.
-The Academic Advising Coordinator also provides academic advising for all undecided student majors, maintains and gives advisement for the majors’ change process, assists with academic assessments, monitors probationary students, conducts faculty advising workshops, and provides supplemental advisement for all majors.
-Another component of academic success is the Early Alert/Intervention program, which is used to send alerts to students who are in jeopardy of not meeting the College’s expectations and goals.
+The Academic Advising Coordinator also provides academic advising for all students who have not declared a major, maintains and gives advisement for the majors’ change process, assists with academic assessments, monitors probationary students, and provides supplemental advisement for all majors.
+Another component of academic success is the Early Alert/Intervention system, which is used to send alerts to students who are in jeopardy of not meeting the College’s class attendance expectations.

 Orientation 100 A & B

-Orientation 100-A, Part I of Orientation 100, is a required one (1) credit hour course designed to assist first year and transfer students with less than 26 transferable credit hours with the positive integration into the academic community of Bennett College.
-Students must successfully complete Orientation 100-A and 100-B in order to meet Bennett College’s graduation requirements.
+Orientation 100-A, Part 1 of Orientation 100, is a required one (1) credit hour course offered during the fall semester and designed to assist first year and transfer students with less than 26 transferable credit hours with the positive integration into the academic community of Bennett College.
+Students must successfully complete Orientation 100-A and 100-B offered during the spring semester in order to meet Bennett College’s graduation requirements.
 This class is designed to be interactive and dialogue-driven.
-Topics covered include the history, traditions and culture of the College, time management, study skills, understanding your learning style, test-taking skills, self-motivation, values, and preparing for student success.
+Topics covered include the history, traditions and culture of the College, time management, study skills, interactive presentations, research resources, understanding your learning style, test-taking strategies, self-motivation, values, and preparing for student success.

-The mission of The Office of Disability Services (ODS) at Bennett College is to provide, coordinate, and advocate for services which enable undergraduate students with disabilities to receive equal access to a college education and all aspects of college life.
-Academic growth, disability management, and self-advocacy skills for students are supported and enhanced by providing reasonable accommodations and information for students.
-We not only assist students with disabilities, we also collaborate with other departments on campus to provide services for faculty and staff.
-The Disability Services Program addresses the academic needs of students with learning differences through consultations, referrals, and accommodations plans.
+The Office of Accessibility Services (OAS) provide, coordinate, and advocate for services which enable undergraduate students with disabilities to receive equal access to a college education and all aspects of college life.
+Academic growth, accessibility management, and self-advocacy skills for students are supported and enhanced by providing reasonable accommodations and information for students.
+We not only assist students with disabilities; we also collaborate with other departments on campus to provide services for faculty and staff.
+The Accessibility Services Program addresses the academic needs of students with learning differences through consultations, referrals, and accommodations plans.
 With proper documentation, reasonable accommodations will be provided to all students.